88-degrees/Book-of-Changes/appendix02s1.md

 6. 'The dragons fight in the wild: -- the (onward) course (indicated by [**Kūn ䷁**](e59da4kun.md)) is pursued to extremity.

-7. '(The lines are all weak and divided, as appears from) the use of the number SIX: -- but (those who are thus represented) becoming perpetually correct and firm, there will thereby be a great consummation.
+7. '(The lines are all weak and divided, as appears from) the use of the number `SIX`: -- but (those who are thus represented) becoming perpetually correct and firm, there will thereby be a great consummation.

 ###### p.
 270